gTile/gTile/README.md

 glib-compile-schemas .
 ```

-You should now see a list of all settings in the Dconf editor and can edit them to your need.
+You should now see a list of all settings in the Dconf editor and can edit them according to your need.

 ### dconf CLI
 If you prefer the CLI, you can use the dconf CLI tool to set specific settings.
 Note that it is less convenient in usage and requires you to take care of providing the settings in the proper format You may find a full list of available settings in `dist/schemas/org.gnome.shell.extensions.gtile.gschema.xml`.